Does SmugMug track views of my photos?

 Worried about unexpected views to your Unlisted (Anyone with the Link) gallery?
 Adding a viewing password (or changing an existing one) can work wonders.
-Don't forget that you can also turn off external linking in your Gallery Settings, which foils people from posting your photos on sites, blogs, and forums.

 If you want to add additional tools like Google Analytics, you can do that, too.
 While we track photos views, Google Analytics tracks only page views.
 Combined, you get a better overview of how people are using your site.